mikenjuki/Order-Summary-Component/README.md

 ## My process

-I chose to use sass in this particular project.
+I chose to use scss in this particular project.
 The process was one I have refined.
 Starts with going over the style guide and taking note of the requirements.
 Setting up the necessary assets and tools I need.